Nomkid/littlebiglogic/wiki/game-mechanics/gate-behavior/README.md

 It is very difficult to extract this information again after it has been stored in a wire so it is not very useful for logic.

+[Video demonstrating color held in a signal](color1.mp4).
+The two sticker panels are set to use player color.

 ## AND, OR, XOR, NOT

 ### XOR